JustinSDK/dotSCAD/docs/lib-circular_sector.md

 # circular_sector

-Create a circular sector.
+Creates a circular sector.
 You can pass a 2 element vector to define the central angle.
 Its `$fa`, `$fs` and `$fn` parameters are consistent with the circle module.

 ## Parameters